john-cuffe/MAMBA2/README.md

       - Do you want MAMBA to predict matches.
 If set to False, then you can generate clerical review candidates only (if clerical_review_candidates=True)
  - Scoringcriteria:
       - A scoring criteria selected from scikit-learn's list.
 See [https://scikit-learn.org/stable/modules/model_evaluation.html](https://scikit-learn.org/stable/modules/model_evaluation.html)
+ - mode
+   - can be deduplication, in which case we are targeting a single table (and target table needs to be filled) or normal
+ - target_table
+   - if in deduplication mode, what's the table we are targeting?
  - Ignore_duplicate_ids:
       - If True, assumes that you are attempting to de-duplicate the same file, and thus does not compare records with matching ID variables.
 If False, then compares all records as normal.
  - Use_logit: